jodienorris030/notes/README.md

 8. Collaborate with others and share your knowledge to learn from their experiences and improve your skills.
 9. Always be learning and seeking new challenges to grow as a programmer.
  10. Most importantly, remember to have fun and enjoy the process of creating something amazing.

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for simplicity in your designs and solutions.
+Clear, concise code that's easy to read, understand, and maintain often leads to fewer bugs, easier collaboration, and better scalability.
+Complexity should be avoided unless it's absolutely necessary.
+Remember, you're not just writing code for computers to execute but also for humans to comprehend and evolve."